 The District lies wholly within the extraterritorial jurisdiction of the City and may be annexed by the City in accordance with existing Texas law.
 The City has executed a certain "Comprehensive Development Agreement Between Tiemann Land and Cattle Development, Inc. and the City of Pflugerville, Texas Including Consent to the Creation of Water Control and Improvement Districts and the Development of a Certain 1,113 Acre Tract Located in Williamson and Travis Counties, Texas" dated April 29, 1997 and amended on January 5, 2000, June 27, 2003, March 28, 2006, July 3, 2006, August 7, 2007 and September 29, 2011 (the "Consent Agreement").
 In the Consent Agreement, the City agreed to the creation of the District and certain terms and conditions governing, among other items, the City's annexation of the District.
-The Texas Legislature enacted significant changes to annexation laws by passing Senate Bill 6 during the 85th Texas Legislature First Special Session and House Bill 347 during the 86th Texas Legislature Regular Session (the "Annexation Laws").
-Pursuant to changes in general law made by these bills, the District may be annexed and dissolved by the City only if (i) such annexation has been approved by a majority of those voting in an election held for that purpose within the area to be annexed, and (ii) if the registered voters in the area to be annexed do not own more than 50% of the land in the area, a petition has been signed by more than 50% of the land owners, consenting to the annexation.
+The District may be annexed and dissolved by the City only if (i) such annexation has been approved by a majority of those voting in an election held for that purpose within the area to be annexed, and (ii) if the registered voters in the area to be annexed do not own more than 50% of the land in the area, a petition has been signed by more than 50% of the land owners, consenting to the annexation.
 If the District is annexed, the City must assume the District's assets and obligations (including the Bonds) and dissolve the District within ninety (90) days.
-Changes implemented by the Annexation Laws could interfere with future efforts of the City to annex land within the District.

 Annexation of territory by the City and dissolution of the District is a policy-making matter within the discretion of the Mayor and City Council of the City, subject to Senate Bill 6 beginning December 1, 2017 and therefore, the District makes no representation that the City will ever annex the District and assume its debt, nor does the District make any representation concerning the ability of the City to pay debt service on the District's bonds if annexation were to occur.